bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 - [POST /tag](#post-tag)

-A `POST` to this endpoint should return metadata relevant to the station and time specified in the request.
+A `POST` to this endpoint should return metadata relevant to the radio service and time specified in the request.
 Tags are *not* stored on the server so it is not possible to retrieve a list of tags on the client.